On this page

 To build a successful business, you need great people—and also great skills.
-Especially now, as AI stands to transform entire industries, companies are taking inventory of their talent and ensuring employees have the capabilities needed not just to survive, but to thrive.
+Especially now, as AI stands to transform entire industries, companies are taking inventory of their talent and investing in technical skills training to ensure employees have the capabilities needed not just to survive, but to thrive.

-Technical skills are a crucial part of that puzzle.
+Technical skills development has never been more urgent.
 In a world where AI is projected to displace upward of 14% of existing roles, per Goldman Sachs, organizations must fundamentally rethink how jobs—and the people in them—will evolve moving forward.
 As those job descriptions evolve, so do the technical skills needed to keep pace.

 But what exactly are technical skills, and which are the right ones to pursue in today’s climate?
 In this article, we’ll explain the importance behind technical skills, explore key examples, and share tips on how to develop technical skills across your organization.